 Criteria of Excellence for Lecturer Promotions

-The African Studies Center at Boston University is a National Resource Center (NRC).
-As an NRC, one of its central federal mandates is to teach and develop high-quality instructional materials for priority African languages, as defined by the US Department of Education.
-Currently, the African Studies Center has nine lecturers (seven part-time lecturers and two full-time lecturers) who teach eight priority African languages.
+The African Studies Center at Boston University is the only federally funded Title VI National Resource Center (NRC) at Boston University.
+As an NRC, one of its central federal mandates is to teach and develop high-quality instructional materials for priority African languages, as defined by the US Department of Education to address national needs.
+Currently, the African Studies Center has six lecturers (four part-time lecturers and two full-time lecturers) who teach seven priority African languages.

 Promotion to Senior Lecturer: The four criteria of excellence for promotion of lecturers to the rank of Senior Lecturer at the African Studies Center are: (1) excellence in teaching and mentoring of students, (2) excellence in academic leadership (including program building, curriculum development, and supervision of junior lecturers), (3) excellence in service to the African Studies Center and Boston University, (4) excellence in leadership in national professional organizations such as ALTA (African Languages Teachers’ Association), NALRC (National African Languages Resource Center), and NERCPAL (Northeast Consortium of Programs in African Languages).